Caripson/parse-yoast-sitemap/README.md

 * `-c` &nbsp; use the optional C parser for URL extraction
 * `-k` &nbsp; keep downloaded sitemaps for the given number of days (default 30)
 * `-r` &nbsp; fetch new versions and report changes compared to the cached copy
+* `--report-json` &nbsp; append change summaries as JSON objects to the given file

 ## 🚀 Installation